Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/300-architect-role.md

 ### **Strategic Issue Analysis Framework**

-**When receiving redelegated issues, you must apply this analysis:**
+**When receiving redelegated issues, you must apply VERIFICATION-ENHANCED analysis:**

 1. **Issue Understanding**: What is the specific problem reported?
 2. **Independent Verification**: Test the reported issue to confirm it actually exists